Wednesday, September 11, 2024

 Let It Back

 So I’ve seen the original Let It Be (1970) as much as the next Beatle fan, maybe once more than I probably wished, because in that case more is less.
-I never reached the desire to parse and decode the hints displaying the inevitable and even then documented Beatle breakup.
+I never reached the desire to parse and decode the hints displaying the inevitable and even then overly documented Beatle breakup.
 It’s chronologically and intriguingly unravelling between The White Album and Abbey Road but dumped like leftovers after Paul’s interview/announcement around the McCartney album he wouldn’t be missing the boys so much.

 It's the main attraction of the thing.
 It’s a grainy car crash that ambles, introducing the deceptively objective Frederick Wiseman “just point and shoot” aesthetic to a wider audience who wasn't ready for it.
 No talking heads, no Orson Welles.
 Or so we would be led to believe.